flutter/devtools/tool/README.md

 #### Update the DevTools version number

-Run the `tool/update_version.dart` script to update the devtools version.
+Run the `tool/update_version.dart` script to update the DevTools version.
 ```shell
 # To manually set the version.
 dart tool/update_version.dart manual --new-version 1.2.3